eunos-1128/QMEAN/doc/source/statistical_potentials.rst

     :type atom_two:     :ref:`ChemType <ChemType>`
     :type dist_bin:     :class:`int`

-    :returns:           Returns the histogram count for the particular pair of atoms in the particular distance bin
+    :returns:           The histogram count for the particular pair of atoms in the particular distance bin
     :rtype:             :class:`float`